jeremyBanks/banksh/ideas/channels.md

 If you're just using a subshell directly, like above, you could do this:

 but with command substitution you can't do that, unless you also want to

+If the buffer gets full it'll block.
+In my experience on Linux it's like a megabyte.